Benchmark of quantum-inspired heuristic solvers for quadratic unconstrained binary optimization: QUBO solvers

 \section{QUBO solvers}

 In this section, we briefly explain the four solvers used in this study.
 Three commercial solvers were benchmarked.
 For comparison, we also experimented with SA on a personal computer.

 The first solver is HSS, commercialized by D-Wave Systems Inc.\cite{HSS_WP}.
 This solver is a so-called quantum-classical hybrid algorithm that employs QA as an accelerator.
 Note that the actual implementation of the algorithm is not open to the public.
 Thus, it is unclear how QA is used internally.
-We used HSS hybrid BQM solver, version 2.0, which can manage up to one million variables and two hundred million couplings \cite{HSS_WP2}.
+We used HSS hybrid BQM solver, version 2.0, which can manage up to $10^6$ variables and $2\times10^8$ couplings \cite{HSS_WP2}. {We accessed HSS via Leap cloud.}

-The second solver is SBM, commercialized by Toshiba \cite{Gotoeaav2372}.
-This solver, inspired by QA, uses the adiabatic time evolution of Kerr-nonlinear parametric oscillators (KPOs) \cite{goto2016}.
-The dynamics in the classical limit of KPOs can be quickly computed in classical computers by solving the independent equations of motion in parallel \cite{Gotoeaav2372}.
-We use SBM PoC version 1.2, which can manage all-to-all coupling of up to 10000 variables \cite{sbm_man}.
-In this study, we used the \texttt{autoising} solver; the calculation parameters of SBM were not specified.
+The second solver is SBM, commercialized by Toshiba \cite{Gotoeaav2372}. {The QA inspired algorithm of SBM, so-called simulated bifurcation (SB) algorithm,} uses the adiabatic time evolution of Kerr-nonlinear parametric oscillators (KPOs) \cite{goto2016}.
+The dynamics in the classical limit of KPOs can be quickly computed in classical computers by solving the independent equations of motion in parallel \cite{Gotoeaav2372}. { To overcome accuracy degradation caused by analog errors due to the use of the dynamics of continuous variables, a variant of the SB algorithm called ballistic SB (bSB) algorithm was developed, which mitigate the analog error by modifying the potential term of the equation of motion.
+As a further improvement of the bSB algorithm, the discrete SB (dSB) algorithm was also developed, which reduces the analog error by discretizing the potential term of the bSB algorithm \cite{goto2021}.} We use SBM evaluation version {1.5.1} (which is not publicly available), that {uses dSB algorithm and} can manage all-to-all coupling of up to {$10^6$} variables and $10^8$ nonzero couplings.
+Parallelization is 80 or 160 per GPU.
+In this study, we used the \texttt{autoising} solver; hyperparameters are automatically searched by the solver.
+We accessed SBM via evaluation version directly from Toshiba.

 The third solver is DA, commercialized by Fujitsu \cite{Aramon_2019}.
-DA uses an SA-specific hardware architecture to accelerate SA calculation \cite{Matsubara2018, Tsukamoto2017}.
+DA uses an SA-specific hardware architecture to accelerate {the parallel tempering Markov chain Monte Carlo (MCMC) calculation} \cite{Matsubara2018, Tsukamoto2017}.
 Although DA does not use quantum algorithms, it is inspired by D-Wave devices in the sense that the hardware is specialized for QUBO solving.
-We used \texttt{fujitsuDA2PT} solver, which can manage all-to-all coupling of up to 8192 variables.
+We used \texttt{fujitsuDA2PT} solver, which can manage all-to-all coupling of up to 8192 variables. {We accessed DA via DA Center Japan}.

-For comparison with these commercial solvers, we ran SA using the open-source software D-Wave neal, version 0.5.7 \cite{github_neal}, on a personal computer.
-The CPU used in the experiment was Intel(R) Core(TM) i9-9900K, and single-threaded runs were performed.
+For comparison with these commercial solvers, we ran SA using the open-source software D-Wave neal, version 0.5.7 \cite{github_neal}, on a personal computer {with Ubuntu 20.04.3 LTS and Python 3.8.2}. {D-Wave neal neal implements SA with MCMC without parallel tempering method}.
+The CPU used in the experiment was Intel Core i9-9900K, and single-threaded runs were performed.